Star of Danger: Plot summary

 Wade Montray, a civil servant of the Terran Empire, is transferred from Earth to Darkover.
-He's a widower with a teenaged son, Larry, who is fascinated by this alien world.
+He is a widower with a teenaged son, Larry, who is fascinated by this alien world.
 Larry has learned the rudiments of the Darkovan language from tapes, and wants to explore outside the confines of the Terran Spaceport complex and the Trade City.

 During his first solo exploration, Larry runs into a gang of street toughs.
 A local, Kennard Alton, intervenes.
 After Larry comports himself well in a one-on-one fight with one of the toughs, Alton invites him to his father's home to share a meal.
 Alton explains some of the Darkovan customs.
 Valdir Alton, Kennard's father, arrives home and invites Larry to return to his home when he wishes.

 Larry returns to his quarters where his father, Wade, is furious with his son's adventure and confines him to the spaceport.
 Larry promised to lend some books to Kennard and realizes the Darkovans will consider it a grave insult if he fails to return to the Alton home.
 Against his father's wishes, he takes the books to Kennard.

 Valdir Alton introduces Larry to Lorill Hastur, the head of Darkover's governing council.
 Hastur questions Larry about his motivations for returning to the Alton home.
 Larry's answers please Hastur, and he expresses his approval.
 Again, Larry is invited to return, but says his father probably won't allow another visit.